 The early signs of dehydration are shown as a feeling of thirst and having to use a lot of effort to move the bowel.
 This is when dehydration is 0.5 – 2%.
 If it is more severe, there is a drop in blood pressure, weakness, confusion, nausea, inability to concentrate and perform mental tasks effectively.
 Serious signs show a loss of consciousness and kidney failure.
 Dehydration of 10% can be fatal.

 - Efficient elimination of toxins

 - Healthy looking skin

 - Efficient bowel movement and elimination

 - Improved ability to manage weight.

 I suggest investing in a good water filtration jug.
-Drinking water from plastic bottles is not the best thing to do, since toxins from plastic leach into the water and wreck havoc with our hormones.
+Drinking water from plastic bottles is not the best thing to do since toxins from plastic leach into the water and wreak havoc with our hormones.

 If you do go for Himalayan salt, start by adding 1/4 of a teaspoon to a glass of water, and gradually increasing it to 1 teaspoon.
 Observe how your body responds to it and adjust accordingly.